heyitsmichellelin/heyitsmichellelin/README.md

 # Hey, it's Michelle Lin! 👋

 I'm a software engineering major at UC Irvine and I love connecting different disciplines through computer science.
-As of now, I'm serving as President at a UCI campus organization called [Commit the Change](https://ctc-uci.com/), where I was previously a full-stack developer and membership director.
+As of now, I'm serving as President at a UCI campus organization called [Commit the Change](https://ctc-uci.com/), where I was previously a full-stack developer and Membership Director.
 This is just the start of my CS journey and I can't wait to explore along the way!
 Come follow me on my journey by connecting with me on [Linkedin](https://www.linkedin.com/in/michellelinca/) or shoot me an email at <itsmichellelin@gmail.com>!

 ## About Me ✨
 - other than CS, I'm also interested in psychology, sociology, healthcare, and minimalist art